devlocal/CarND-Unscented-Kalman-Filter-Project/README.md

 `Tools::CalculateRMSE` has been implemented to compute RMSE.

+## Parameters Initialization

+Most of the parameters are initialized in the constructor of the `UKF` class (lines 19-83 in ukf.cpp)

+Initial values of `std_a_` and `std_yawdd_` have been changed from `30.0` to `0.4` both.
+As has been confirmed by computing NIS metric, these initial values allow to make estimations with proper certainty.

+First measurement is used to set filter values (lines 93-112 of ukf.cpp).
+If the first measurement is a laser measurement, the filter initializes values of `x_` by taking measured values directly.
+If the first measurement is a radar measurement, the filter initializes `x_` by converting measured values form polar to cartesian coordinates.
+For both types of first measurement state covariance matrix `P_` is set to identity matrix.

 ## Process visualization

 Process visualization provided by the simulator shows expected results: estimated track (green dots) is averaged from radar and lidar measurements (blue and red dots).